JACompany/App/README.md

 Unfortunately, our company term has come to end in accordance with JACO policies.
 Thank you to everyone who purchased our app to support us!

+Sincerely,

-- Daniel Wang, VP of Product, VP of Technology, Improvall
+Daniel Wang, VP of Product, VP of Technology, Improvall